chzellweger/jura-election-simulator/README.md

 Demonstrates the principle of the "Jura-Formel".
 This is a principle used in the elections in the canton of Berne, Switzerland.

+This project is based on the webpack-es6-demo by Axel Rauschmeyer (https://github.com/rauschma)

 Installation:

 ```